ahmedmmkms/WPSPayrollComplianceRemote/docs/provisioning.md

 ## 1. Preparation
 - Gather the GitHub repository link (`https://github.com/ahmedmmkms/WPSPayrollComplianceRemote`) and ensure you have Maintainer access for Secrets configuration.
+- Copy `.env.example` to `.env` for local tooling; keep the populated file out of version control.
 - Keep `docs/accounts.md`, `docs/runbook.md`, and this playbook open; update owner tables and notes as you proceed.

 ## 2. Render (Laravel App Host)